IABTechLab/uid2docs/docs/ref-info/ref-tokens.md

 - The UID2 token is a unique value: no two UID2 tokens are the same.
 - UID2 tokens are case sensitive.
 - The token value is an <a href="glossary-uid#gl-opaque">opaque</a> string: do not make any assumptions about the format or length of the string.
+- UID2 tokens representing different instances of user activity, on browsers, CTV, and electronic devices such as phones and tablets, can still be matched to the same raw UID2, even without a consistent alphanumeric string.
 - The token generation logic checks for user opt-out.
 If the user has opted out of UID2, no UID2 token is generated.
 For details, see [User Opt-Out](../getting-started/gs-opt-out.md).
 - The token has a limited life, but can be refreshed using the refresh token.
 - You can refresh many times, to get a new UID2 token and corresponding new refresh token, as long as the current UID2 token is always refreshed before the current refresh token expires.